r00tman/mailer/README.md

 This means that:
  - `jk`/`Down Up` are for down, up (numbers work too, i.e., `10j` scrolls 10 lines down),
  - `hl`/`Esc Enter`/`Left Right` are for closing, opening emails and mailboxes,
+ - `r` is for toggling the read status of the selected message (works in the message viewer too),
  - `q`/`:q` are for quitting,
  - `PgUp PgDown`/`Ctr-U Ctr-D`/`{ }`/`b Space` are for page scrolling,
  - `gg G`/`Home End` are for getting to the start and to the end,